Skip to Content

 Budget Matters: How it Works and How It Can Work For Virginia Families

-The state budget reflects what and who we value as a commonwealth because funding decisions impact the lives of everyone in Virginia through K-12 education, higher education, health care, safety net programs, and more.
+The state budget reflects what and who we value as a commonwealth because funding decisions impact the lives of everyone in Virginia through child care and education, health care, safety-net programs, and more.
 Creating broadly shared opportunity requires investing our resources in these building blocks of thriving communities — that’s why Virginia’s two-year budget and changes to that budget are among the most important decisions made each year during the legislative session.

 There are two sides to these important budget decisions: how we raise money and how we spend it.